rmcpantoja/world-TTS/README.md

 ## Acknowledgements

 * [Discord.py](https://github.com/Rapptz/discord.py), the head of this project.
-* [Piper, a fast an local, neurol Text-To-Speech](https://github.com/rhasspy/piper), also the [NVDA driver](https://github.com/mush42/sonata-nvda) for piperTTS support.
+* [Piper, a fast an local, neural Text-To-Speech](https://github.com/rhasspy/piper), also the [NVDA driver](https://github.com/mush42/sonata-nvda) for piperTTS support.
 * [RHVoice Python binding](https://github.com/Aculeasis/rhvoice-proxy), and the [official project](https://github.com/RHVoice/RHVoice) for the RHVoiceTTS support.